curiosity-not-the-rover/re4/README.md

 have you tried giving it libraries
 if it still doesnt work i might have broken it

+### what are you planning to do with this
+this is a multi phase project
+first is basically getting the api to function like a basic text-to-speech engine. then i want to make a close-to-live voice changer by getting phonemes from mic input and re-creating them in vocaloid. that is a long way off tho. do not get your hype up for that one.

 ### are you just going on a tangent here
 yes

+### i can fix the code
+great make a pr pls

+# BIG IMPORTANT DISCLAIMER
+this is a personal project which relies on a proprietary third-party api. at no point will the api ever be distributed, and no NON-EXPORTED functions will be documented. however, the code in this project is free for personal use, modification, and small-scale, FREE distribution as long as this information is also provided.

+or do whatever you want i'm not gonna call you out on it.